 Shame is everywhere in healthcare, and yet — due to its taboo nature and the culture of silence that surrounds it — shame is nowhere in healthcare.

 Now is the time to change that.
-The Nocturnists, in collaboration with the Shame and Medicine Project and The Shame Conversation, is creating an audio documentary storytelling series exploring the subject of shame in medicine, through YOUR stories.
+The Nocturnists, in collaboration with the Shame and Medicine Project and The Shame Conversation, has created an audio documentary storytelling series Shame in Medicine: The Lost Forest exploring the subject of shame in medicine, through YOUR stories.
+Drawing on the stories of over 200 healthcare workers across the United States, the United Kingdom, and beyond, this series explores how shame manifests in medical culture.
+Alongside each episode are resources to support you with tools and frameworks to have productive and transformative conversations about shame in medical culture.